 Resume the drive along the River Indus afterwards to reach Uletokpo.
 En-route you can choose to visit Ridzong Monastery.
 After all these visits drive a little further and check into a camp hotel.
-Have a nice dinner.
-Overnight in Sham Valley.
+Have a nice dinner and Overnight at the camp hotel.

-Day 3: Sham Valley – Lamayuru – Leh: After breakfast head for the 11th Century Lamayuru Monastery.
-On the way you should not escape the mesmerizing Moon Landscapes, named do because these look similar to the land formations as seen on the moon.
+Day 3: Sham Valley – Lamayuru – Leh: After breakfast, head for the 11th Century Lamayuru Monastery.
+On the way you should not escape the mesmerizing moon landscapes, named so because these look similar to the land formations as seen on the moon.

-breakfast, head to Nubra Valley, situated at a distance of around 120km, but which takes around five hours to reach.
-The route to Nubra Valley passes over Khardung La, the highest motorable road in the world at 5,602m (18,390 ft) and around 39 km from Leh.
+After breakfast, head to Nubra Valley, situated at a distance of around 120km – a drive of around five hours to reach.
+The route to Nubra Valley passes through Khardung La, the highest motorable road in the world at 5,602m (18,390 ft) and around 39 km from Leh.
 From the pass, one can see all the way south over the Indus valley to seemingly endless peaks and ridges of the Zanskar range, and north to the giants of the Saser massif.